Prenatal Classes and Services

 Newborn Baby Care Series

-This fun, confidence-boosting class is full of critical concepts you'll put into practice as you welcome your new baby home!
-This series is designed for one pregnant mom and their spouse or partner.
+This fun, confidence-boosting class is full of critical concepts you’ll practice as you welcome your new baby home!
+Your spouse or partner is encouraged to attend.